-When the Māori incorporation is established, the MLC will determine the total number of Māori incorporation shares.
+When the Māori incorporation is established, the Māori Land Court will determine the total number of Māori incorporation shares.

-Where more than one block is included in the Māori incorporation, each shareholder will be allocated a number of shares based on the value of any land interests and other net assets that they have contributed to the Māori incorporation.
+Where more than one block is included in the Māori incorporation, each shareholder will be allocated a number of shares based on the value of any land interests and other net assets that he or she has contributed to the Māori incorporation.